JavaScript tab

 <p id="player-name">Player 1: Chris</p>

-• Now, add the style to the paragraph on the widget's CSS tab:
+* Add the following styles to the widget's CSS tab:

 p {